 To make the top of the cake stand, I rolled out another piece of clay with the rolling pin.
 This time I rolled the clay into a circle about two inches larger than my wooden circle.
 I again used my stamp and ink to stamp the entire circle.

 I carefully draped the circle of clay onto the circle of wood.
 I pressed the sides of the clay to the sides of the wood circle; this caused the overhang of clay to gently ripple.
 Originally, I was planning to cut this overhanging clay off but it was so pretty I had to leave it on!
-I did use my new scissors (kindly provided by Westcott) to trim around the edges of the clay circle to make everything nice and neat.
+I did trim around the edges of the clay circle with scissors to make everything nice and neat.

 Once all of the clay was completely dry, I simply glued the top to the base.